 - Of course Marina Bay Sands also has a casino with more than 600 tables and 2,500 slot machines.

 Amazing, right?
-No wonder that Marina Bay Sands is one of the most famous hotels in the world and an absolute highlight of any trip to Singapore.
+No wonder that Marina Bay Sands is one of the most famous hotels in the world and one of the absolute highlights of any trip to Singapore.